-Dhaka International Conference on Women in Cinema Just like the previous years, Rainbow Film Society is expecting numbers of woman filmmakers, actors and personalities from all over the world for attending our very important segment- “Sixth Dhaka International Conference on Women in Cinema 2020”.
-This conference will be held on Sunday 12 January and Monday 13 January, 2020 at the Dhaka Club Samson Lounge (2nd floor).
+Dhaka International Conference on Women in Cinema Just like the previous years, Rainbow Film Society is expecting numbers of woman filmmakers, actors and personalities from all over the world for attending our very important segment- “Seventh Dhaka International Conference on Women in Cinema 2021”.
+This conference will be held on Sunday 17 January and Monday 18 January, 2021.

 This will also serve the purpose of a platform that will address issues concerning women through the work being done by the invited panel of women guests.
 Given that women compose half of humanity and the inherent importance and relevance of women's issues in global progress; it is high time that such a conference is convened in a country like Bangladesh, more so as the world is going through enormous changes on all fronts having both positive and negative implications for women.
 Having said this, I would also mention that this conference will serve as the heart of our upcoming festival.

 Following Keynote papers will be presented during this segment by following presenters.

 1. "It's 2020 will it be 50/50?
 (Women in film industry have targeted equality in the selection and judgement of films at the film festivals.
 50/50 by 2020 has been the motto.
 It is already 2020 and the expectation for parity is high.
 Most of the major film festivals signed a pledge in order to realize it.
 Does the industry really care about 50/50 by 2020?
 A critical look at this movement, an evaluation of its achievements and impact, a discussion about the evolvement)"